clubajax/no-dash/README.md

 Determines if two objects have deep equality.

 ### getObject
-Returns an object based on a stringified path.
+Returns a value from an object based on a stringified path.

 ### setObject
 Sets a value to an object based on a stringified path.